devinit/di-pdfs/packages/pdf-print/readme.md

 ## PDF Print

-Depends on poppler for pdf manipulation.
-Make sure you have poppler in your system path.
+Depends on poppler for pdf manipulation (splitting & combining pdf pages).

+Make sure you have poppler utils in your system path.

-You can install poppler using home brew in macs or apt-get on Ubuntu.
+You can install poppler using home brew on macs or apt-get on Ubuntu.

 ```
 brew install poppler